 Christina Berke, CA

-Christina Berke grew up in Los Angeles.
-From an early age, she loved libraries and creating stories.
-She pursued writing throughout high school and college, completing a minor in Creative Writing at UC Berkeley.
+From an early age, Christina loved libraries and creating stories.
+Growing up in Los Angeles, she pursued writing throughout high school and college, completing a minor in Creative Writing at UC Berkeley.
 After teaching English for five years, she decided to fully dedicate herself to writing, moving across the country to pursue her MFA in Creative Writing at the New School of New York.
 She can be found wearing dresses and overusing the word persnickety.

 As a Story Terrace writer, Christina interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.